 What is a career path?

-A career path is made up of the positions you hold as you grow in your field.
+A career path is a plan detailing the positions you aim to hold as you advance in your field.
 Your first job or college degree, for example, can mark the beginning of your career path.
-As you gain additional knowledge and skills, you may progress or “move vertically” into more advanced roles.
-Some employees also “move laterally” into equal but different job roles as they specialize or move into different career paths.
+As you gain additional knowledge and skills, you may progress, or move vertically, into more advanced roles.
+Some employees also move laterally into equal but different job roles as they specialize or change career paths.

 How to choose a career path